Stellar Market Capitalization Achieves $2.16 Billion (XLM)

-Stellar (XLM) traded 3.4% higher against the US dollar during the 1 day period ending at 15:00 PM ET on June 17th.
-One Stellar coin can now be purchased for about $0.0804 or 0.00000303 BTC on popular exchanges.
-Stellar has a market cap of $2.16 billion and $36.44 million worth of Stellar was traded on exchanges in the last 24 hours.
-Over the last week, Stellar has traded 0.8% lower against the US dollar.
+Stellar (XLM) traded 0.3% higher against the US dollar during the 24 hour period ending at 16:00 PM Eastern on June 18th.
+Stellar has a total market cap of $2.16 billion and approximately $29.49 million worth of Stellar was traded on exchanges in the last 24 hours.
+In the last seven days, Stellar has traded down 4.7% against the US dollar.
+One Stellar coin can now be bought for approximately $0.0803 or 0.00000302 BTC on cryptocurrency exchanges.

 - CareCoin (CARES) traded down 2.2% against the dollar and now trades at $0.0809 or 0.00000297 BTC.